Frankly My Dear

 Morgan Taylor

 Interesting perspective.
-I saw Quantum Gates differently - more as Computational Theory.
+I saw Quantum Computing differently - more as Grover's Algorithm.

 Jamie Garcia